Meet us at ShopTalk Europe, Booth L46

 Work on the Technical Search Optimization

-Some of the basics of technical optimization, like schema and structured data, we’ve already mentioned earlier, but there are a few more areas to look at if you want to show up for relevant user queries across search engines and AI models.
+Beyond schema and structured data, three technical areas directly influence how both search engines and AI models process your site.
 When talking about AEO vs SEO differences, these technical steps support both approaches:

-- Core Web Vitals: They’re a smaller ranking factor but still worth tracking since they influence usability and cross-device performance.
+• Core Web Vitals: A smaller ranking factor, but worth maintaining since they affect usability and cross-device performance, both of which influence how pages are evaluated.

 Invest in Digital PR and Backlink Building for Wider Organic Visibility